2020 Virtual Workshop

 Make it Count

-Participation in the workshops is free.
-However, participants can earn University Credit or Continuing Education Units from Utah State University’s Restoration Consortium.
-Online courses will be offered Fall 2020 Semester, and participation in this virtual workshop can count towards those courses (assessed assignments required as well).
+Participation was free.
+However, participants could earn university credit or continuing education units through Utah State University's Restoration Consortium.
+Online courses were offered in Fall 2020, and participation in the virtual workshop could count toward those credits (with assessed assignments).